janvykopal/ctfd-linear-unlocking/docs/user-guide.md

 In `Challenges`, locked challenges are grayed out (or hidden).
 You will not be able to view or attempt the challenge until the previous challenge in the chain is solved.

-In `Scoreboard`, locked challenges that are hidden will not show in the scoreboard.

 ### Challenge ordering

 In `Challenges`, challenges in a chain are always listed first within its challenge category, and sorted by the unlocking order of the challenges.